stonepros/stone/doc/radosgw/STSLite.rst

 STS Lite
 =========

-Ceph Object Gateway provides support for a subset of Amazon Secure Token Service (STS) APIs.
+Stone Object Gateway provides support for a subset of Amazon Secure Token Service (STS) APIs.
 STS Lite is an extension of STS and builds upon one of its APIs to decrease the load on external IDPs like Keystone and LDAP.

 A set of temporary security credentials is returned after authenticating a set of AWS credentials with the external IDP.
-These temporary credentials can be used to make subsequent S3 calls which will be authenticated by the STS engine in Ceph, resulting in less load on the Keystone/ LDAP server.
+These temporary credentials can be used to make subsequent S3 calls which will be authenticated by the STS engine in Stone, resulting in less load on the Keystone/ LDAP server.

 Temporary and limited privileged credentials can be obtained for a local user